mrjones-plip/MultiPressDev/README.md

 REMEMBER - Every time you run "provision" or "up" of vagrant, it will *DELETE* your WordPress Database **AND** the contents of your WordPress core install files!!
-This is so you can easily maintain a virgin install state on disk an in database.
+This is so you can easily maintain a virgin install state on disk and in database.
 Your plugin code will remain untouched, of course.

 ### Supported versions